 In 1875, Robert A. Long and Victor Bell formed the Long-Bell Lumber Company in Columbus.
 From one lumberyard, Long-Bell expanded operations and holdings to become one of the largest vertically integrated lumber companies in the United States.

 The Columbus City Mills were relocated from Carthage, Missouri, in 1875 by A.J.
 Baney and a Mr. Henley.
 In 1879, Benjamin Henley purchased a one-third interest in the business.
 In 1881, Wilson Henderson acquired Baney’s interest, and in September of that year, Benjamin Henley passed away.
 Consequently, Mr. Henley Sr. inherited his son’s one-third share.
 Mr. Henley Sr. then sold a third of the business to W.H.
 Benham, and the company operated under the name Benham & Co. until March 1882, when Benham sold his stake to J.A.
 Walbert.
 In April of the following year, Henley sold his interest to Samuel McGinity, and in September, Henderson sold his share to George Theis.
 Shortly after these changes, Walbert and Theis bought out McGinity and became the sole proprietors.
 The mill building stood three and a half stories high, featured four runs of burrs, and was powered by a 50-horsepower engine.
-The property of the mill was valued at approximately $10,000.
+The mill’s property was valued at approximately $10,000.

 The Presbyterian Church, a substantial stone structure, was erected in 1878 at a cost of $4,500.

 The Times was established at Baxter Springs, October 16, 1878, by J.F.
 McDowell, as a seven-column folio, and as a Greenback, Anti-monopoly, Labor Reform paper.
 On August 1, 1880, the Times was removed to Columbus and consolidated with the Border Star.
-On October 1, 1882, the paper was purchased by a joint stock company, Mr. McDowell retiring from the management.
-It is now owned and controlled by “The Times Printing Company,” with S. S. Butler as editor.
+On October 1, 1882, the paper was purchased by a joint-stock company, with Mr. McDowell retiring from management.

 W.H.
 Timberlake, the school Superintendent from 1874 to 1879, established a public school library, published a monthly school journal, and instituted a lecture course.